ensemble-codes/ensemble-framework/README.md

 ## Integrations

-Use our Typesript and Python SDKs to integrate the framework into your agent.
+Use our TypeScript and Python SDKs to integrate the framework into your agent.

 ### SDK

-The TypeScript SDK is designed to get integrated into agents and dapps to get integrated into the framework.
+The TypeScript SDK is designed to get integrated into agents and dapps to integrate into the framework.
 The SDK is documented [here](http://ensemble-sdk-docs.s3-website.eu-north-1.amazonaws.com/).

 ## Deployments